goatshriek/stumpless/docs/roadmap.md

    The ability to choose the language used at runtime could be especially useful in distributed builds, where the same binary may be used in very different locations, and doing a specific build would be inconvenient.
+ * [ADD] **`mark` struct for specific instances of an entry.**
+   This will allow for more efficient use and passing of formatted fields, and also allow for a single timestamp when sending an entry through a chain of targets.

 ## Unallocated to a release